-The Finance Act 2011 includes a provision that the standard rate of corporation tax in the United Kingdom will reduce from 26% to 25% from April 2012.
-Accordingly, this rate has been applied when calculating deferred tax assets and liabilities throughout the Northern Powergrid Group as at 31 December 2011.
-The Government has announced that the standard rate of corporation tax will reduce further to 24% from April 2013 and 23% from April 2014.
+The Finance Bill 2012 included a provision that the standard rate of corporation tax in the United Kingdom would reduce from 26% to 24% from April 2012.
+This was substantively enacted on 26 March 2012.
+Accordingly, this rate has been applied when calculating deferred tax assets and liabilities throughout the Northern Powergrid Group as at 31 March 2012.
+The Bill also included a provision for a further 1% reduction from April 2013 but this was not substantively enacted until 3 July 2012 and, therefore, has not impacted these financial statements.